Biperiden: Overdose

 Biperiden mimics an atropine intoxication with mydriasis, dryness of mucous membranes, red face, atonic states of bowels and bladder, and hyperthermia in high doses.
 Central consequences are agitation, confusion, and hallucinations.
-An untreated overdose may be fatal, particular in children.
+An untreated overdose may be fatal, particularly in children.
 Premortal signs are respiratory depression and cardiac arrest.
 A specific antagonist is physostigmine which combines a peripheral and a central action.
 Carbachol can be used to treat atonic bowels and bladder.
 The vital functions should be monitored and stabilized.
 It may be necessary to treat hyperthermia with cooling blankets.